-- For other rules, policies, and programs that could be implemented at the local level to increase recycling and recovery rates and reduce solid waste management costs, see the resources of The Institute for Local Self Reliance.
+- For other rules, policies, and programs that could be implemented at the local level to increase recycling and recovery rates while reducing solid waste management costs, see the resources of The Institute for Local Self Reliance.

 - Explore cooperative contracting opportunities to save money and improve services for waste collection and recycling.
 The Cuyahoga County Solid Waste District offers guidance and a free consulting service.